by Freddy Tran Nager, Founder of Atomic Tango + Part-Time Metcalfe’s Law Enforcer; image by Iriiina via Wikimedia Commons…

 I once checked out a just-launched virtual sports bar that had great animations but was completely deserted.
 At the least, I expected a staff of fun, engaging sports junkies to keep the conversation going.
 But it was as well attended as the sausage stand at a vegan conference — not even the company’s employees were regularly using it! — so it soon failed.

 3. Target Influencers: Nightclub promoters have long known that the key to drawing enthusiastic crowds is to pay celebrities to show up.
 Twitter ideally suited actors, athletes, and other pop culture figures because it helped them communicate with their massive fanbases with short text-messages from their phones (they didn’t have to be eloquent or even very literate to use it).
-The presence of the celebs naturally drew in their fans, who have transformed Twitter into a far different world than it was when it was primarily populated by techies and marketers.
+The presence of the celebs naturally drew in their fans, who then transformed Twitter into a far different world than it was when it was primarily populated by techies and marketers.

 So rather than targeting “ordinary” people one at a time, identify individuals who command a desirable fanbase, then entice them (or even pay them) to join you.